top of page

 • Introduction to Kata

-Simple kata sequences like Taikyoku Shodan teach rhythm, technique flow, and focus.
+Simple kata sequences teach rhythm, technique flow, and focus.

 These techniques improve flexibility, balance, and coordination.
 Practicing combinations also enhances reaction time.